chupachupbum/esp32FOTAGsmSSL/README.md

 ## Usage

-Follow the base project [esp32FOTA](https://github.com/chrisjoyce911/esp32FOTA) to setting up json and ca_cert.
+Follow the base project [esp32FOTA](https://github.com/chrisjoyce911/esp32FOTA) to setting up json and rsa_key.
 Looking at main.cpp in tests folder for example.
+Using ca_cert method of SSLClient.
+You need to add the root_ca of your webserver to ca_cert.h to use https.